CUCentralAdvancement/giving-site-user-guide/content_editor/vanity-urls.md

 2. Think of a good descriptive name for the VURL.
 This will be the title of the VURL.
 3. For the Description field, add a link to the WF request and any notes.
 For example, you might make a note that the VURL should expire at a certain time or relates to another VURL.
-4. Enter the "" from WF into the "Vanity URL Path" field.
+4. Enter the "Vanity URL" from WF into the "Vanity URL Path" field.
+Make sure to only include the path and not the domain, e.g. for "https://giving.cu.edu/this-is-a-vurl", you would only enter "/this-is-a-vurl" for the path.
-5. Enter then "" from WF into the "Vanity URL Destination" field.
+5. Enter the "Web Fund URL" from WF into the "Vanity URL Destination" field.
+If it is an internal link, you will only use a path, but if it is an external link, then you will use the full URL provided.
 6. Select if the VURL is internal or external.
 Internal means any link still pointing to the giving. cu.edu domain.
 External means any link pointing to a different domain.
 7. Leave the expiration field as-is.
 VURLs are not being expired at this time.